joBr99/nspanel-lovelace-ui/README.md

 ### Flash Firmware to Nextion Screen

+Note for ioBroker Users: Check the Release Notes, if the ioBroker Backend is not up to date with the current release there will be a note and you have to flash the latest compatible version from there.

 #### Use your own Webserver

 Upload the nspanel.tft from the lastest release to a Webserver (for example www folder of Home Assistant) and execute the following command in Tasmota Console.
 (Development Version: [tft file from HMI folder](HMI/nspanel.tft))